20th November 2014 - 21st November 2014

 For any assistance with your registration, please contact Amy Offord Email: firstname.lastname@example.org Tel: +44 (0)20 7384 8068

-For more information on how to get involved with Powering Africa: Ethiopia this year, please contact us:
+For more information on how to get involved with Powering Africa: Ethiopia in 2015, please contact:

 For programme enquiries & speaking opportunities: